Skip to main content

-WBP vs MR Plywood: What's the Difference and Which Do You Need?
+WBP vs MR Plywood: What's the Difference?

 May 17, 2026·6 min read

-WBP vs MR Plywood: What's the Difference and Which Do You Need?
+WBP vs MR Plywood: What's the Difference?

 When specifying pine plywood, the glue bond is as important as the grade.
 Ordering B/B plywood without confirming the bond type is one of the most common and costly specification mistakes importers make.